You Earned a Ticket!

 Can districts certify their own teachers?

-Communities want teachers who understand their children, including the strengths, challenges, and culture that they bring with them to school.
+Communities want teachers who understand their children, including the strengths, challenges, and cultures that they bring with them to school.
 Some districts have addressed this demand by developing a grow your own strategy, helping students advance from local community colleges to become locally-credentialed teachers.
 The California State University system is working to support the development of teachers with a sense of place as part of their Pathways to Teaching and Education Careers effort.

 How useful are teacher credential programs?

-In 2013, the National Council for Teacher Quality (NCTQ) evaluated teacher preparation programs in California.
-The state was graded a D, up from a D- the prior year.
+In 2013, the National Council for Teacher Quality (NCTQ) evaluated teacher preparation programs in each state.
+California was graded a D, up from a D- the prior year.
 The Association of Colleges of Teacher Education (yes, there really is an association for everything in education) collected objections to the low grade.
-The state of California subsequently stopped providing data to NCTQ for this evaluation.
+In 2014, a scathing report by the National Council for the Accreditation of Teacher Education piled on, concluding that many teacher preparation programs "lack rigor".

 Quiz

-Enrollment in California's teacher preparation programs declined by 80% from 2001-02 to 2012-13.
-Which ONE of the following explanations is TRUE?
+Which ONE of the following is TRUE?

 Answer the question correctly and earn a ticket.